Seisan: Uechi-Ryū Seisan

 This is the second of the three kata of Pangai-noon learned and then taught by Kanbun Uechi.
 It has obvious foundations in Sanchin, relying primarily on the "Sanchin stance" or sanchin dachi (三戦立ち) and opening as does Uechi-Ryū Sanchin for three strikes then later returning to these strikes near the end of the kata.
 Compared with other versions of the kata, Uechi-Ryū's is very different.
 The kata introduces some of the basic techniques such as knee strikes, the one-knuckle punch shōken zuki (小拳突き), spearhand nukite (貫手突き), and the front kick shōmen geri (正面蹴り) which were then incorporated in the "bridging" kata created by Kanbun Uechi's son and senior students between Sanchin and Seisan.
 In modern Uechi-Ryū, it is the fifth kata learned and the one tested for the first "black belt" or shodan (初段) grade.

 Isshin-Ryū Seisan

 Isshin-Ryū traditionally teaches this kata as the first one to be learned in their curriculum, unlike other styles.
 As is a feature of the style, all punches are performed with a vertical fist.
 The founder's primary teacher of the kata was Chotoku Kyan of the Shorin-Ryū style, but the Isshin-ryu version also shares many features with the Goju-Ryū style, including tension and breathing techniques.
+Meaning 13, some people refer to it as 13 hands, 13 fists, or 13 steps.
+Following the tradition of Chotoku Kyan, is the first kata the Isshinryu student learns.
+This kata is of Chinese and Shorin Ryu origin.
+It is one of the original kata from the ancient Pangia Noon style.
+Its name is derived from Master Seshan.
+The kata teaches the student how to fight several opponents directly in front of him and how to turn and face opponents coming from different directions.
+It emphasizes the "Seisan Stance" (SHO ZENKUTSU DACHI) of fighting.
+Bushi Matsumura developed Seisan as part of Okinawan Shuri – Te Style.
+He passed the kata to Chotoku Kyan, who passed it to Tatsuo Shimabuku.